friedman101/sensor-cal/README.md

 `sensor-cal` is a small library for calibrating magnetometers and similar devices.
 It performs a non-linear least squares optimization to solve for scale factor, bias, and non-orthogonality terms of your device.
 It works for measurements which will have a constant magnitude regardless of orientation.

 ## Example Usage
-Collect 1000 samples from a dinky MEMS magnetometer, store them im a 1000x3 vector.
+Collect 1000 samples from a dinky MEMS magnetometer, store them in a 1000x3 vector.

 ```
 unsigned int x_len = 1000;